Barbara Isaacs explains how to create a Montessori senses outdoor experience for the children in your care…

 Montessori education is well-known for its sensory focus, which lies at the heart of young children’s learning.
-The sensorial apparatus, activities and materials are designed to enhance the child’s understanding of shapes, colours, textures, sounds, tastes and smells.
+We use sensorial apparatus, activities and materials to enhance children’s understanding of shapes, colours, textures, sounds, tastes and smells.

-If you are in the process of designing your garden, you may consider planning for a permanent sensory walk, but you could also design a less permanent experience with opportunities for changes in the surfaces reflecting seasons and providing children with a ‘sensory obstacle course’.
+If you are in the process of designing your garden, you may consider planning for a permanent sensory walk.
+However, you could also design a less permanent experience.
+This is one with opportunities for changes in the surfaces reflecting seasons.
+Provide children with a ‘sensory obstacle course’.

 Barbara Isaacs is the academic director of Montessori Centre International.